Study Synchronously Online or On Campus: It's Your Choice STEM-Certified Program

 - This course introduces students to problem solving techniques used in programming.
 Students will learn object-oriented and event driven programming concepts including language constructs, logical structures, file management and error trappings.
 Students will program in the Alice 2.3 3-D Programming Language Environment that was specifically developed to make learning programming more accessible and exciting to students.
 Students will learn how to create and use objects and their properties and methods, as well as how to write code for custom object methods.
 Students will utilize programming control structures such as loops, selection structures, methods, and classes.

-GCO 232
+GCON 232

 Advanced Programming

-- TThis course introduces students to the fundamentals of computer programming.
+- This course introduces students to the fundamentals of computer programming.
 Students will learn the standard concepts of input/output, variables, control structures, and functions as well as practical skills such as testing and debugging methodology.
 Other languages and concepts which are relevant to the course material will be introduced as they come up and students will receive suggestions for researching these topics further on their own.

 3 Credits